use autoreload because, by default, python will not re-import modules

 Pytorch Lightning#

-Pytorch Ligtning wraps your Pytorch code and implements many common workflows.
+Pytorch Lightning wraps your Pytorch code and implements many common workflows.
 For instance, the training and testing loops always look very similar.
 Lightning makes it so that you don’t have to re-write this boilerplate code for every project.
 The best way to understand it, is to just implement a Pytorch Lightning model.
 Let’s take our previous code for EMNIST and refactor it as a Pytorch Lightning model.

 # use autoreload because, by default, python will not re-import modules